 Some proofs described are honest-verifier zero-knowledge proofs.
 In these circumstances, the verifier is required to act in accordance with the protocol for the simulator distribution to behave as expected.
-We consider verifiers as honest, as it appears they may only impede themselves by acting dishonestly.
+This imposes a significant issue: a malicious verifier may intentionally produce challenges that reveal more information.